 Exceptionally cold and snowy winters can bring about a number of home insurance risks, affecting both yourself and your home.
-People crank the furnace up when temperatures drop, causing a spike in energy use and trapping in moisture that may lead to mold and mildew development.
-In freezing temperatures, pipes can crack and leak, and other structures can become stiff and brittle as the cold forces them to contract.
+People crank the furnace up when temperatures drop.
+This causes a spike in energy use and traps in moisture that may lead to mold and mildew development.
+In freezing temperatures, pipes can crack and leak.
+And other structures can become stiff and brittle as the cold forces them to contract.

 Hot summers: Also typical of the region is occasional hot, humid summer weather.
 Average temperatures are above 80 degrees, often with heavy, thick humidity in the air.
 July, the hottest month of the year, sees an average high of 83 degrees, and average humidity levels around 80%.
 This combination makes it feel even hotter, and the human body has a hard time cooling itself down.
 During exceptionally hot summers, power outages may occur as many people turn the air conditioning up.
-Humid heat can cause bodily harm and is especially taxing for young children and adults over 65, which may force people to stay inside.
-What’s more, humidity can get trapped inside when air conditioning is used heavily, encouraging possible mold and mildew development, which can be seriously detrimental to your home.
+Humid heat can cause bodily harm.
+It's especially taxing for young children and adults over 65, which may force people to stay inside.
+What’s more, humidity can get trapped inside when air conditioning is used heavily.
+This encourages mold and mildew, which can make your home unlivable.

-Storms: While precipitation is fairly common year round, downpours with thunder and lightning are common during summer months, and lightning can lead to fires.
+Storms: Precipitation is fairly common year round.
+Downpours with thunder and lightning are common during summer months.
+Lightning can lead to fires.
 Thunderstorms can knock down street signs and cause damage to homes.
 In severe cases, when the rain is especially heavy, thunderstorms can cause flooding.
 The only way to obtain flood insurance is through the National Flood Insurance Program.
 Learn more about the NFIP here.

-Between September and April, Connecticut is susceptible to nor’easters, powerful storms that often affect the New England region.
-Nor’easters usually take the form of extreme blizzards with powerful winds, but can range from torrential downpour to a light sprinkle, as they are made up of several storms coming together at once.
+Between September and April, Connecticut is susceptible to nor’easters.
+These are powerful storms that often affect the New England region.
+Nor’easters usually take the form of extreme blizzards with powerful winds.
+But they can range from torrential downpour to a light sprinkle.
+That's because they are made up of several storms coming together at once.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.